apache/hudi/rfc/rfc-45/rfc-45.md

     1. This will schedule INDEX action and add a `<instant_time>.index.requested` to the timeline, which contains the indexing plan.
 Index scheduling will also initialize the filegroup for the partitions for which indexing is planned.
+The creation of filegroups will be done within a lock.
     2. From here on, the index building process will continue to build an index up to instant time `t`, where `t` is the latest completed instant time on the timeline without any